professorCrispoltoni/tello-edu-lessons/08_gui_yolo_detect_people/README.md

-# Tello Drone Control with Live Video Streaming and Person Detection using YOLOv8
+# Tello Drone Gui with Live Streaming and Person Detection using YOLOv8

 ## Project Description